 Sangam Courtyard, in RK Puram, is the newest food hub in the Capital.

 While Delhi’s appetite for food may be boundless, the city’s surface area certainly isn’t.
 And though restaurants are popping up all over like so many bubbles in a pot, the stove is rapidly getting too crowded.
 While restaurants may have a relatively high risk of failure, enough are succeeding to necessitate either a popularity cycle in markets (if Hauz Khas Village flags, Connaught Place and GK markets get resurrected) or the creation of new spaces.
-The latter phenomenon, though a fairly new one, is coming into its own with food-only spaces opening up around the NCR, taking a cue perhaps, from the success of Epicuria food mall in Nehru Place.
+The latter phenomenon, though a fairly new one, is coming into its own with food-only spaces opening up around the online injectable steroids NCR, taking a cue perhaps, from the success of Epicuria food mall in Nehru Place.

 One such entity is Sangam Courtyard in RK Puram.
 Formerly a cinema by the same name, the space has been reappropriated as a PVR multiplex, but with an equal emphasis on quality cuisine.
 The mall has become a petridish of restaurants — from niche cafe chains to concept spaces.